 When it comes to maintenance this is where avoiding certain products, keeping up the exercise, eating right and making sure you follow an ordered skin care routine can help.

 Avoid using hair products with SLS and SLES and try a natural toothpaste that does not contain fluoride.
-Exfoliation is important to remove dead skin but avoid manual exfoliation and opt for chemical exfoliation alternatives such as our AMPERNA® [insert product name for glycolic lotion].
+Exfoliation is important to remove dead skin but avoid manual exfoliation and opt for chemical exfoliation alternatives such as our AMPERNA® 10% Pro+ Resurfacing Lotion.
 Switch to using a basic cleanser that washes off properly and a light moisturiser that does not clog the skin.

-Other lifestyle changes that can help are regular exercise so that your skin sweats and maintaining a healthy diet.
-As mentioned in The Link Between Diet and Skin Health, there are wonderful benefits to following an anti-inflammatory diet, which in this case can be very helpful where Perioral Dermatitis is concerned.
+Natural treatment for your perioral dermatitis may be desirable to you so you may want to look into other lifestyle changes that can help.
+Some examples of these are regular exercise so that your skin sweats and maintaining a healthy diet.
+As mentioned in Could an Anti-Inflammatory Diet be the First Step to Clearer Skin, there are wonderful benefits to following an anti-inflammatory diet, which in this case can be very helpful where Perioral Dermatitis is concerned.

 This section applies not just to Perioral Dermatitis patients but anyone who might have sensitive skin on their face or on their body.
 Changing the order and the way in which you cleanse your skin and your body could have a dramatically positive effect.
 Some people swear by washing their hair upside down as this ensures hair products do not touch any other body part.
 Brushing your teeth before washing your face can also help as splatters of toothpaste landing on your face can aggravate Perioral Dermatitis.